 A common myth about airbags is that they last forever.
 Airbags eventually need to be replaced, and if they deploy during an accident, they will need replaced even sooner.
-At My Auto Solutions, we provide customers with quality airbag module reset services in Duluth, Georgia to remove, install, and reset faulty airbag modules.
+At My Auto Solutions, we provide customers with quality airbag module reset services in Buford, Georgia to remove, install, and reset faulty airbag modules.
 Below are some frequently asked questions about airbag module reset.

 Why is My Airbag Light On?

 When your car detects a malfunction within the airbag module, it disables the airbags and your airbag light will remain on or start flashing.
 The airbag light may indicate a problem with the airbags themselves, or with wiring, airbag sensors, or the computer.
 If your airbags have been deployed, the airbag module will need to be reset before it can properly function again.

 While the airbag light is on, your airbags will not deploy in the case of an accident, so it is important to get your vehicle looked at right away to find out why your airbag light is on.
 An experienced technician can locate the exact problem and provide a solution with our expert airbag module reset services.

 If your secondary restraint system (SRS) is disabled, you will need to reset your airbag module before the light can turn off, indicating the airbags are working properly.
 A scanner tool can be used to indicate the issue causing your airbag system to malfunction, and clear crash codes and hard data from the airbag computer system.
 After the airbag module is repaired and reinstalled, many vehicles will sense that there is no longer an issue, and the light will go off.

 Why is My Airbag Light Still On After Being Reset?

 Airbag module reset clears error codes from the computer system.
 If your airbag light has remained on after being reset, your car is still sensing a problem within the airbag module.
 In this case, you will need to see an auto technician to repair the damaged parts before your SRS system can start working properly again.